onedata/onedata-documentation/doc/using_onedata/qos.md

 CT="content-type: application/json"
 ```

-#### Adding new QoS entry
+#### Adding new QoS requirement

-First ensure that you have id of file that you want to add your QoS entry to.
+First ensure that you have id of file that you want to add your QoS requirement to.
 One can be easily obtained using [lookup file id endpoint](https://onedata.org/#/home/api/latest/oneprovider?anchor=operation/lookup_file_id):

 ```bash